 Old Greek House

-Old Greek House is not in Göreme itself but on the way to the underground city of XXX.
+Old Greek House is not in Göreme itself but on the way to the underground city of Derinkuyu.
 The food here as phenomenal and we got to try some unique appetizers and raki, which is the Turkish national drink.

 A good spot to grab a quick refreshment or coffee.
 Lots of outdoors seating and very whimsical and colorful.